Visiting Garden of the Gods in Colorado Springs

 Take a Pikes Peak Highway Drive

 Pikes Peak Highway is the serpentine road that rises the 14,115-foot (4,302 m) summit of America’s most famous mountain.
 It’s a fabulous 19-mile one-way (31 km) road adventure.
 You can do it yourself by car, or you can book a Cog Railway.
 Tips you will find in our detailed Colorado road trip itinerary.
 We described how to visit Pikes Peak on day 13 of our itinerary.
+Or you can read our detailed article about Driving Up Pikes Peak Highway in Colorado, where we share many tips.

 Or, if you don’t want to drive yourself, you can consider a trip to Pikes Peak.